 I have a story, but it's nothing special.
 I was not very good at husbanding, but our two kids are now grown and, I think, exceptionally fine people, with exceptionally fine little people of their own.
-I remarried years ago to a woman who is just beginning her elementary teaching career.
+I remarried years ago to a woman who was just beginning her elementary teaching career.
 My liberal arts background allows me to be busily fair-to-middlin' at a number of things.
 I direct local theater.
 I kayak and bike.
-I advise yearbook, student council, and stage crew.
-I play trombone in a 157-year-old town band and in a traditional jazz band with my brother and my high school band director.
+I advised yearbook, student council, and stage crew.
+I play trombone in a 164-year-old town band and in a traditional jazz band with my brother and my high school band director.
 I've been the president of a striking teachers' union.
 I live in a house within walking distance of my small town's center and with a back porch that looks out over the river.
 I've been writing a weekly column for the local newspapers for over fifteen years.
 At various points in my life, I've been a huge jerk.
 I see former students and their families every single day, and I like it.
 I have a pair of toddler twins, two grown children, three beautiful grandbabies.

-I'm not a super-teacher, and I don't suck (most days).
+I was not a super-teacher, and I didn't suck (most days).
 But I really care about the work and the profession.
 I'm not a crazed anarchist, but I don't see a lot of value worrying about coloring inside the lines, either.
 I'm not a joiner, and I never automatically rule anything out or in just because of the source.